 Acknowledgements

 We thank Captain Steve Cluett and Deckhand Krista Hoffsis of the RV Melosira for their expertise in the field and help collecting samples.
 Additionally, we thank Brian Weidel and the USGS at the Lake Ontario Biological station for collection of all Lake Ontario samples.
+We also thank two anonymous reviewers for their helpful comments.
 Finally, we would like to thank Senator Patrick Leahy and the Great Lakes Fishery Commission for supporting this project.

 References